mainsail-crew/docs/settings/console.md

 has_children: false
 permalink: /settings/console
 description: >-
-    An attempt to describe all console settings.
+    An attempt to describe all console specific settings.
 ---
 # {{ page.title }}
 {{ page.description }}